meinbaumm/drift-delivery/README.md

 # DriftDelivery
 ## Description
 DriftDelivery is my pet project.
-The idea of was looked from [this test task](https://github.com/avito-tech/safedeal-backend-trainee).
+The idea of it was looked from [this test task](https://github.com/avito-tech/safedeal-backend-trainee).
 I've decided try to develop delivery service api on Elixir.
 This will help me to be a better Backend Developer in future.

 ## Requirements
 1. PostgreSQL